pantheon-systems/documentation/source/content/guides/git/05-resolve-merge-conflicts.md

 ### Resolve Conflicts from Multidevs

-If a merge conflict is preventing you from merging a Multidev environment, follow these steps to resolve.
+Follow the steps below to resolve a merge conflict that is preventing you from merging a Multidev environment.

 1. Set the Dev environment to Git mode: